How do I get copies of my tax returns and transcripts?

 There are 3 kinds of transcripts.

-A tax return transcript usually displays most line items from the tax return.
+A tax return transcript shows most line items from the tax return.
 This includes marital status, the type of return filed, adjusted gross income and taxable income.
 It also includes items from any related forms and schedules filed.
 It doesn’t reflect any changes the taxpayer or the IRS may have made to the original return when an amended return is filed or the IRS makes error corrections or audits.
-Note: These are only available online for 3 years.
+Note: Tax return transcripts are only available online for 3 years.

-An account transcript is an accounting ledger shows transactions that have taken place regarding a tax return for a particular year.
+An account transcript is an accounting ledger for a specific year showing transactions that have taken place.
 In addition to the amount of tax and payments, the account transcript show charges for penalties and interest, additional charges from audits and certain other events such as when an offer in compromise or bankruptcy is filed, there is a request for an installment agreement or innocent spouse relief.
 This report will be helpful when preparing a current tax return and you need a list of all estimated tax payments you have made.

 Also read How Long Should I Keep My Tax Records?